-- First, the data might become linearly separable when you lift them to a high enough degree, even if the original data are not linearly separable. - Second, raising the degree can widen the margin, so you might get a more robust decision boundary that generalizes better to test data.
+- First, the data might become linearly separable when you lift them to a high enough degree, even if the original data are not linearly separable. - Second, raising the degree can widen the margin, so you might get a more robust decision boundary that generalizes better to test data.]

-However, if you raise the degree too high, you will overfit the data and then generalization will get worse.]

-[You should search for the ideal degree-not too small, not too big.
-It's a balancing act between underfitting and overfitting.
+d1.pdf, d2.pdf, ..., d10.pdf [Decision boundaries found by linear regression with polynomial features of maximum degrees from 1 through 10.
+Circles are training points; X's are validation points.
+(Implementation courtesy Josh Levine.)]

+misclass.pdf [Misclassified validation points for the linear regressions depicted above, with polynomial features of degrees 1 through 10.]
+[Here we see a U-shaped curve, as we do with the regularization parameter C in soft-margin SVMs.
+This example obtains best results with degree 2 or 3 polynomials.
+A linear classifier underfits, whereas classifiers of degree 4 or greater overfit; generalization gets worse as the decision boundary becomes too flexible.
 The degree is an example of a hyperparameter that can be optimized by validation.]

-[If you're using both polynomial features and a soft-margin SVM, now you have two hyperparameters: the degree and the regularization hyperparameter C. Generally, the optimal C will be different for every polynomial degree, so when you change the degree, you should run validation again to find the best C for that degree.]
+[If you use polynomial features with a soft-margin SVM, now you have two hyperparameters: the degree and the regularization hyperparameter C. Generally, the optimal C will be different for every polynomial degree, so when you change the degree, you should run validation again to find the best C for that degree.]
+[With polynomials, we're really blowing up the number of features!
+If you have, say, 100 features per sample point and you want to use degree-4 decision functions, then each lifted feature vector has a length of roughly 4 million, and your learning algorithm will take approximately forever to run.]
+[However, there is an extremely clever trick that allows us to work with these huge feature vectors very quickly, without ever computing them.
+It's called "kernelization" or "the kernel trick."
+So even though it appears now that working with degree-4 polynomials is computationally infeasible, it can actually be done quickly.]
 [So far I've talked only about polynomial features.
 But features can get much more complicated than polynomials, and they can be tailored to fit a specific problem.
-Let's consider a type of feature you might use if you wanted to implement, say, a handwriting recognition algorithm.]

-Example 5: Edge detection

-Edge detector: algorithm for approximating grayscale/color gradients in image, e.g.,

-- tap filter

-- Sobel filter

-- oriented Gaussian derivative filter

-[images are discrete, not continuous fields, so approximation of gradients is necessary.]

-[See "Image Derivatives" on Wikipedia.]
+Let's consider a type of feature you might use if you wanted to implement a handwriting recognition algorithm.]
+Example 5: Edge detection Edge detector: algorithm for approximating grayscale/color gradients in image, e.g., - tap filter - Sobel filter - oriented Gaussian derivative filter [images are discrete, not continuous fields, so approximation of gradients is necessary.]
+[See "Image Derivative" on Wikipedia.]
 Collect line orientations in local histograms (each having 12 orientation bins per region); use histograms as features (instead of raw pixels).